Invasive Plants in the Lowcountry

 Bradford Pear Tree

-The love affair with the Bradford Pear becomes quite soured for those tasked with caring for them – rather than flourishing for decades like similar ornamental trees, they have proven to exhibit a remarkably weak branch structure, with limbs succumbing to severe, sometimes fatal, damage from moderate to even mild storms.
+A further disappointment came for those tasked with caring for these trees – rather than flourishing for decades like similar ornamental trees, they have proven to exhibit a remarkably weak branch structure.
+During even mild storms the branches of the Bradford Pear can succumb to severe damage from splitting.

 Featured in strip malls and parking lots across the United States, they often fail after only 15 to 20 years, much less than their native counterparts.